Kho Jabing: Final efforts to save Kho Jabing's life

-Since the loss of the appeal, the case of Kho attracted the attention from both local and international anti-death penalty and human rights organisations and individuals, namely the Embassy of Switzerland, Hakam, United Nations, the FIDH, Human Rights Watch, European Union, Amnesty International, ELSAM and World Coalition Against the Death Penalty, who tried to put in efforts to save Kho's life and called on for the government to commute Kho's sentence to life imprisonment, based on the sympathethic circumstances of his case's background and concerns over the impartiality of the decision to send Kho to the gallows.
-Not only do they asked for mercy, these organisations also urged Singapore to place a moratorium on all its pending executions and abolish the death penalty in Singapore.
+Since the loss of the appeal, the case of Kho attracted the attention from both local and international anti-death penalty and human rights organisations and individuals, namely the Embassy of Switzerland, Hakam, the United Nations, the FIDH, Human Rights Watch, the European Union, Amnesty International, ELSAM and the World Coalition Against the Death Penalty, who tried to put in efforts to save Kho's life and called on for the government to commute Kho's sentence to life imprisonment, based on the sympathethic circumstances of his case's background and concerns over the impartiality of the decision to send Kho to the gallows.
+Not only did they ask for mercy, these organisations also urged Singapore to place a moratorium on all its pending executions and abolish the death penalty in Singapore.
 These efforts lasted up until the time Kho was formally executed.
 Even the Malaysian bar and concerned members of the public also joined in the efforts to plead for Kho's life to be spared.

 Not only that, with the support of local anti-death penalty activists (notably Kirsten Han and Rachel Zeng), Kho Jabing's family - including Kho's mother, sister and two uncles Sunggoh Baling and Lunchom Gansi - also called on the public to persuade the government to spare Kho's life by using the press conferences to attract their attention and raise awareness of the case.
 The Malaysian government also stepped in to convince the Singaporean politicians to review Kho's case and lower his sentence.

 Still, it did not prevent the Singaporean government to go ahead with the upcoming execution.
 The news of the new execution date was said to have shocked the parties who tried to save Kho's life, as they thought there would be time to file a fresh clemency petition, which would take three months to process and would bought Kho more time to live.
 Later, President Tony Tan made his stance and stated he will not pardon Kho from the hangman's noose despite the last-minute appeals for Kho's life to be spared.